Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Introduction

 In this work, we introduce a method to in situ tune $I_{\mathrm{sw}}$ closer to $I_{\mathrm{d}}$, thereby enabling the device to operate at its intrinsic performance limit.
-Our method relies on placing an SSPD between two current-carrying superconducting ``rails", as shown in Fig.~\ref{fig1}(a).
-Here, the magnetic self-field of the rails partly cancels the perpendicular component of the self-field of the SSPD, reducing the current crowding at the edges~\cite{castellani2025superconducting,cadorim2024harnessing}.
-This results in a redistribution of the current density $J(x)$ that inverts the profile -- yielding a minimum at the edges and maximum at the center.
-Figure~\ref{fig1}(c) shows the evolution of $J(x)$ calculated by solving the London equation for different rail currents $I_{\mathrm{r}}$ (see supplementary information).
-The SSPD-rail architecture not only eliminates the edge current crowding relative to that of a bare SSPD without rails, but also allows in situ tuning of $J(x)$ at the edge by varying $I_{\mathrm{r}}$ to optimize the SSPD performance.
-This novel approach offers a principal opportunity to break the Pearl limit and develop high-performance SSPDs with $w > \Lambda$.
-For instance, Fig.~S2 in the supplementary information shows tunable $J(x)$ profiles calculated for a 3~nm thick and 2.5~mm-wide WSi strip that is 4 times larger than $\Lambda$.
+Our method relies on placing an SNSPD between two current-carrying superconducting ``rails", as shown in Fig.~\ref{fig1}(a).
+Here, the magnetic self-field of the rails partly cancels the perpendicular component of the self-field of the SNSPD, reducing the current density $J(x)$ at the edges~\cite{Newhouse1969,cadorim2024harnessing}.
+This reduction inverts the typical $J(x)$ profile of a superconducting wire, yielding minima at the edges and a maximum at the center, thereby increasing the energy barrier for vortex entry from the edge of the wire.
+Figure~\ref{fig1}(b) shows the evolution of $J(x)$ calculated by solving the London equation for different rail currents $I_{\mathrm{r}}$ (see supplementary information).
+The SNSPD-rail architecture not only eliminates the edge current crowding relative to that of a bare SNSPD without rails, but also allows in situ tuning of $J(x)$ at the edge by varying $I_{\mathrm{r}}$ to reach the max imum performance.
+For instance, Fig.~S2 in the supplementary information shows tunable $J(x)$ profiles calculated for a 3~nm thick and 2.5~mm-wide WSi wire that is 4 times larger than the Pearl length.